Calculating the Long-Term Debt to Total Capitalization Ratio

 Let's look at the capital structure of Company XYZ.
 The company has a long-term debt of $70,000—$50,000 on their mortgage and the remaining $20,000 on equipment.
 They have assets totaling $100,000 and liabilities totaling $70,000, which results in $30,000 in stockholder equity.
 Thus, their long-term debt to total capitalization ratio would be $70,000 / $100,000 = 0 .7 (70%).

 The more the ratio increases, the more debt is being used for the permanent financing of the firm as opposed to investor funds from the sale of stock—equity financing.
 However, you need to have historical data from the firm or industry data to make a frim comparison.
 As the proportion of debt increases, so does the risk of insolvency.
 Conversely, a decrease in the ratio would indicate that there is an increase in stockholders' equity.

 Banks and other lending institutions review insolvency or bankruptcy risk before extending credit.
 High risk is indicative of the customer's inability to repay their debt obligations and the likelihood of default.

 If the long-term debt to capitalization ratio is greater than 1.0, it indicates that the business has more debt than capital, which is a strong warning sign indicating financial weakness.
 Any further debt beyond this point would increase the company's risk.

-A high long-term debt to capitalization ratio can also increase shareholders' return on equity because interest payments are tax deductible.
+A high long-term debt to capitalization ratio can also increase shareholders' return on equity because interest payments are tax-deductible.
 However, it also reduces a company's financial flexibility.
-A ratio less than 1.0 indicates that the business is healthy, is not having financial difficulties, and that its debt burden is within manageable levels.
+A ratio of less than 1.0 indicates that the business is healthy, is not having financial difficulties, and that its debt burden is within manageable levels.